 Kate has travelled extensively and has lived in Italy and the UK.
 She is fluent in Italian and has worked as a research assistant in Florence, and as an English teacher and translator in Naples, Italy.

-Kate joined ASA as a Tour Coordinator in 2014 and has managed ASA tours to Croatia, Greece and Sicily.
-In 2018 she is manager for ASA’s Sicily & the Aeolian Islands and Southern Italy: Pompeii, the Amalfi Coast and the Treasures of Apulia programs.
+Kate joined ASA as a Tour Coordinator in 2014 and has managed ASA tours to Croatia, Greece, Sicily and Southern Italy.

 - An Adriatic Journey: from Trieste to Dubrovnik (2015)